310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Souma %}
 I only partially feel that way.
-Today you were kind to people around you, such as Anzu-dono, for starters.
+Today, you were kind to people around you, such as Anzu-dono, for starters.

 I still believe you may have some ulterior motive, but I also believe that the love and kindness you presented was not a lie.